johnhw/summerschool2018/README.md

     pip install pykalman
     conda install -c conda-forge weave

-Now you will be able to run the materials
+Now you will be able to run the materials.
+Run `jupyter notebook` to bring up the notebook browser.

 ### Shouldn't we be using Python 3.x?
 **Yes.** We didn't this year for consistency across modules.
 Most of these materials were *back-ported* from 3.x, so should be easy to convert if you want.